PocketPilot/PocketPilot/PocketInstructions.md

 Confirm its up
 `ifconfig`
-You should see the Wlan interface with the others
+You should see the Wlan interface with the others network devices

 Now edit network files:
 `sudo nano /etc/network/interfaces and add the wifi config (with wlan-number)`
 ```
+allow-hotplug wlan0
 auto wlan0
 iface wlan0 inet static
 hostapd /etc/hostapd/hostapd.conf